chaomai/ParaTen/ReadMe.md

 * This project implements the CP-ALS algorithm on Spark.
 * The aim of this project is to utilize the power of RDD to achieve fast iteration while performing decomposition.
-* This Project is also a exploration of Type-Safe tensor operation, which is heavily base on Type-Level programming in Scala.
+* This project is also a exploration of Type-Safe tensor operation, which is heavily base on Type-Level programming in Scala.

 ## Build and Run